noahehall/theBookOfNoah/0current/openapi.md

 ### openapi document schema condensed view
-#### TODO clean this hsit up based on spec not the examples
+  - TODO clean this hsit up based on spec not the examplesd
+  - TODO: add fields & parent sublist to each item

 #### common fields
   - description field
     - most openapi objects accept this field
     - provides additional information for developers, beyond what cn be automatically generated from the API descriptions
       - useful for explaining the purpose of parameters, effect each value has or possible interactions with other parameters
     - auto-doc tools can then merge both into a comprehensive, strucuted reference guides
     - permit the use of commonMark spec, e.g. basic markdown [see more](https://oai.github.io/Documentation/specification-docs.html#the-commonmark-syntax)

   - summary field
     - provides a short description (summary of description field)
     - auto-doc tools use this in path list, page headers, etc.

   - example object
     - *example, examples*
       - one vs multiple examples permitted
     - many openapi objects permit this field
     - list examples explicitly rather than embedded them within description fields
       - useful for auto-doc tools, mock servers, and special rendering of the examples within the documentation

   - reference object
     - *$ref*
     - any object of the types supported by the components object can be replaced by a reference object pointing to a component
     - are actually json referneces (see links)
       - contain a single field whose string value is a URI pointin to the renferenced objects

   - media type object
     - *schema*

     - schema object
       - *title, description, type, items, properties, example*
       - schema object describing the response/request body object

   - parameters object
     - can reside in various locations, e.g. *path item* and *operation* objects, indicated by the *in* field
     - typically used to identify a resource
     - *name, in, description, required, style, content*, schema*
       - in: string; required; location of parameter
         - path: the parameter is part of the route of this operation (i.e. in th url)
         - query: parameter is appended to the query string part of the operations url
       - name: string; required; case-sensitive; unique
       - description: string; useful for documentation
       - required: bool(false); whether this parameter must be present
       - style: defines how a parameter is to be serialized in relation to its data-type
         - *simple, form, label, matrix*
           - primitive types e.g. integer
             - simple === 1234
             - form === id=1234
             - label === .1234
             - matrix === ;id=1234

           - array types e.g. array.id containing 1,2,3
             - *exploded=false*
               - used to separtae each field into a separate parameter
               - askholz: the examples did not give example of exploded field
               - simple === 1,2,3
               - form === ids=1,2,3
               - label === .1.2.3
               - metrix === ;ids=1,2,3
             - *exploded=true*
               - askholz ^
               - simple === 1,2,3
               - form === ids=1&ids=2&ids=3
               - label === .1.2.3
               - matrix === ;ids=1;ids=2;ids=3

           - object types e.g. object.color containing {r:1,g:2,b:3}
             - askholz about explod again
             - *exploded=false*
               - simple === r,1,g,2,b,3
               - form === color=r,1,2,b,3
               - label === .r.1.g.2.b.3
               - matrix === ;color=r,1,b,2,g,3
             - *exploded=true*
               - simple === r=1,g=2,b=3
               - form === r=1&g=2&b=3
               - label === .r=1.g=2.b=3
                 - askholz: when is this ever actually used
               - matrix === ;r=1;g=2;b=3

       - content/schema must exist, but not both
         - schema: schema object; used to specify a parameters type (e.g. integer)
         - content: used to specify a parameters type (similar to schema) but in more advanced situations

     - subfield of pathitem
       - all specified parameters are shared by all operations on that path
         - will override ndividual parameters at the operation object level but not remove them

+  - server object
+    - fields: *url, description, variables, ...*
+    - parent: *root openapi object, path item object, operation object*
+    - specify the server where the API can be accessed
+      - can contain multiple URLs, variable portions, etc

 #### specific fields